SAKET-SK/Learning-Responsive-Design/4) Adding JS and JQuery/README.md

 Let's add a submenu to our responsive landing page that will open and close when tapping on the Download Now button.
 Our submenu will be responsive as well -- it will appear over elements on desktop, and will push down the elements when on mobile.

+We used a CSS hack in order to position our submenu in the center of the screen.
+The combination of absolute positioning, using the left and transform property, results in our submenu being positioned in the center of the screen and opened over the page elements.
+We also used display: block; for our links, to make them behave as block-level elements.